CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 An array of six numbers that define a bounding geographic region in EPSG:4979 coordinates with the order [west, south, east, north, minimum height, maximum height].
 Longitudes and latitudes are in radians, and heights are in meters above (or below) the WGS84 ellipsoid.

+When using the quadtree tiling scheme, the split axes are defined on the X-Z plane at `(west - east) * 0.5` and the Y-Z plane at `(south - north) * 0.5`.
+When using the octree tiling scheme, an additional split axis is defined on the X-Y plane at `(maxHeight - minHeight) * 0.5`.

 * **Type**: `number` `[6]`
 * **Required**: No